-In the past year of 2010, the Board of Directors met in total of 4 times with the average meeting length of 5 hours.
-In each meeting, there are an executive director from accounting department and consultants and executives from Internal Audit and Business Development Division attending in sharing additional information.
+In the past year of 2011, the Board of Directors met in total of 4 times with the average meeting length of 5 hours.
+In each meeting, there are an executive director from accounting department, executives from the related departments, and consultants and executives from Internal Audit and Business Development Division attending in sharing additional information.